vanadium/go.lib/README.md

   * netstate - a comprehensive set of IPv4 and v6 aware functions for comparing a prior network state with the current one.
 This approach is the only way to reliably determine how a host's network configuration has changed.

 * Miscelleneous
-  * dbutil - create and manage connections to MySQL-like databases.
   * metadata - provides a mechanism for setting and retrieving metadata stored in program binaries
   * nsync - mutex and condition variables that support cancelation.